THE-SIMPLE-MARK/Dell-Latitude-E6430-Hackintosh/README.md

 # Dell-Latitude-E6430-Hackintosh
-My attempt at transforming the Dell Latitude E6430 into a hackintosh.
+This is my attempt at transforming the Dell Latitude E6430, previously running Windows 7/10 Pro into a hackintosh.
+My plan is to make it run MacOS Big Sur (v11) using OpenCore.